Research

 • U.S National Parks

-There is a special emphasis on the Western hemisphere and a strong interest and expertise in Central and South America, as well as the Mid-Atlantic and Pacific Northwest of the United States.
+There is a special emphasis on the Western hemisphere and a strong interest and expertise in Central and South America, as well as the Mid-Atlantic, New England, and Pacific Northwest of the United States.
 Students are invited to begin undergraduate research projects early in their academic careers.
 Recent students have studied:

 • Agro-industrial development in Africa